sara-zeus/Statistical-Modelling-Project/README.md

 - No correlation found between the number of bikes available at a location and the rating of that point of interest.

 ### Price and Review Counts
-- Higher-rated restaurants had higher review counts, and more bikes were available where prices were lower.
+- Higher-rated restaurants had higher review counts.

 ### Correlation Analysis
 - No significant linear relationship found between the number of bikes available and the rating.